Manhattan: (347) 941-0760

 • By: David Rich

-However, most workers in Manhattan, NYC are eligible for temporary cash benefits, known as short-term disability benefits (“STD benefits”), when they are disabled by injury or sickness that is not work-related.
-Specifically, most workers in Manhattan may receive up to 26 weeks (during 52 consecutive weeks) of short-term disability benefits at fifty percent of the employee’s average weekly wage, but no more than the maximum benefit allowed.
+Further, most workers in New York City (including the borough of Manhattan) and throughout the rest of New York State are eligible for temporary cash benefits, known as short-term disability benefits (“STD benefits”), when they are disabled by injury or sickness that is not work-related.
+Specifically, most workers in New York may receive up to 26 weeks (during 52 consecutive weeks) of short-term disability benefits at fifty percent of the employee’s average weekly wage, but no more than the maximum benefit allowed.
 N.Y.
 Workers’ Comp.
 Law §§ 204, 205(1).
 Currently, the maximum benefit is $170 per week.
 Id. § 204.

-For purposes of receiving short-term disability benefits in Manhattan, ” ‘Disability’ also includes disability caused by or in connection with a pregnancy. ” N.Y.
+For purposes of receiving short-term disability benefits in New York, ” ‘Disability’ also includes disability caused by or in connection with a pregnancy. ” N.Y.
 Workers’ Comp.
 Law § 201(9)(B).
-As a a result, pregnant employees in Manhattan may receive up to 26 weeks (during 52 consecutive weeks) of STD benefits at 50% percent of the employee’s average weekly wage, up to the maximum benefit is $170 per week.
+As a a result, pregnant employees in New York may receive up to 26 weeks (during 52 consecutive weeks) of STD benefits at 50% percent of the employee’s average weekly wage, up to the maximum benefit is $170 per week.

-In Manhattan, short-term disability benefits (including STD benefits for a disability caused by or in connection with a pregnancy) are paid in one of two ways: wholly by the employer, or jointly by the employer and the employee.
+In in New York City (including the borough of Manhattan) and throughout the remainder of New York State, short-term disability benefits (including STD benefits for a disability caused by or in connection with a pregnancy) are paid in one of two ways: wholly by the employer, or jointly by the employer and the employee.
 Employers may deduct a maximum of 60 cents per week from employees to pay for this insurance.
 See N.Y.
 Workers’ Comp.
 Law § 204.

-Further, it is unlawful in Manhattan, NYC for an employer or an employer’s duly authorized agent to discharge or in any other manner discriminate against an employee because the employee has claimed or attempted to claim short-term disability benefits, including STD benefits for a disability caused by or in connection with a pregnancy.
+Further, it is unlawful in New York State for an employer or an employer’s duly authorized agent to discharge or in any other manner discriminate against an employee because the employee has claimed or attempted to claim short-term disability benefits, including STD benefits for a disability caused by or in connection with a pregnancy.
 N.Y.
 Workers’ Comp.
 Law §§ 120, 201(9)(B).

-If your company needs assistance or guidance on a labor or employment law issue and your company is located in the Manhattan, NYC area, call Attorney David S. Rich at (347) 835-5688.
+If your company needs assistance or guidance on a labor or employment law issue and your company is located in the New York City metro area, call Manhattan Wrongful Termination Attorney David S. Rich at (347) 835-5688.

 David Rich, Esq.